Jayshil-Patel/ELG_5271_Project/README.md

 We hope you enjoyed and get to know more about our project
 --------------------------------------------------------------------------
 --------------------------------------------------------------------------
-ELG 5271 Artificial Intelligence for Cybersecurity Applications Project
+ELG 5271 Artificial Intelligence for Cybersecurity Applications.

+Project.

-Group 12
+Group 12.
 --------------------------------------------------------------------------
 --------------------------------------------------------------------------